 - Course Requirements: Students must complete a minimum of 38 credit hours in physics or astronomy at the 600 or 700 level (or approved courses from other departments relevant to the program of study).

-- Calculation of the GPA: Students must maintain a minimum overall GPA of 2.75, and 3.0 or better in graduate physics or astronomy courses taken at WVU.
+- Calculation of the GPA: Students must earn a minimum cumulative GPA of 3.0 and a minimum GPA of 3.0 in courses applied to the degree.

 - Research Requirement: Research is the central focus of the degree and is directed by a faculty adviser over a period of several years.
 When the research is completed, the student must write a dissertation and defend it before the doctoral committee of four faculty.
 The average completion time for the Ph.D. is five years beyond the B.S.
 Research specialties within the department include astrophysics/astronomy, biophysics, condensed matter physics, physics education research, and plasma physics.

 - Candidacy Examinations: To be admitted to candidacy for the Ph.D., a student must pass both a written and an oral candidacy examination.
 The written examination consists of three parts: quantum mechanics, electromagnetism, and classical mechanics.